 - Must skip projecting any datasets that are already in the target projection.

 - Must report a geoprocessing message telling which datasets were projected.
 In this message, the dataset names can be separated by spaces.
 In the message, do not include datasets that were skipped because they were already in the target projection.
+This must be a single message, not one message per projected dataset.
 Notice an example of this type of custom message below in the line "Projected . . . :"

 - Must not contain any hard-coded values such as dataset names, path names, or projection names.